How do you grow grass in a shady lawn

 • Dig the soil over to a depth of 20-25cm

-• Remove weeds by hand or use a weed killer
+• Remove weeds by hand or use a feed, weed and moss killer

 • Add topsoil if you believe the soil to be poor quality